CirclesUBI/land-local/readme.md

 4. First visit https://api-server.localhost and accept the self-signed certificate
 5. Then visit https://o-platform.localhost and accept the self-signed certificate to access the UI

+#### Known issues
+Especially on the first start in 'from-source'-mode it happens that the api-server hangs.
+The corresponding log output is `[nodemon] app crashed - waiting for file changes before starting.`.
+To retry either restart the container or change a file within the api-server's src-directory.

 #### Invitation code
 In the process of creating an account you will be asked for an invitation.